Retirement 101 · Chapter 5 of 8

 IRMAA — the income surcharge

 Higher-income retirees pay IRMAA surcharges on Part B and Part D premiums.
-In 2026, those surcharges begin at $212,000 MAGI for couples.
+For 2026 premiums, those surcharges begin above $218,000 MAGI for couples filing jointly.
 The cliff is harsh — crossing by $1 can cost $1,000+/year per spouse.
-IRMAA uses income from 2 years prior, so Roth conversions at 63 trigger surcharges at 65.
+IRMAA uses income from 2 years prior, so Roth conversions at 63 can trigger surcharges at 65.

 Long-term care is not Medicare